A Guide to Hydration Systems

 4 Litres: Ideal for extra long hikes far from natural, clean water supplies.

+Water bottles are perfect for having a low-cost way of keeping yourself hydrated.
+Styles vary, from simple plastic bottles to high-tech stainless-steel creations that won’t drip or spill.
 Whatever your passion in the great outdoors, a sturdy water bottle is ideal if you’re close to a water supply.

 If you’re headed further into rural areas with no clean or safe water likely to be available, your best bet is to try a hydration pack instead.
 Look for a water bottle with an ergonomic fit, such as hand gripping areas, or anti slip functions, so you can stay hydrated even when wearing thick gloves.